VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 other.

 Implementing the CQRS pattern is more complex than implementing a traditional (create, read, update, delete) CRUD-style system.
+For this project, there was also the overhead of learning about CQRS for the first time, and creating a distributed, asynchronous messaging infrastructure.
 Our experiences during the journey have clearly confirmed to us why the CQRS pattern is not a top-level architecture.
 You must be sure that the costs associated with implementing a CQRS-based bounded context with this level of complexity